-The Victoria Regia (water lily) is the national flower of Guyana and was discovered by German Botanist Robert Schomburgk in 1837.
+The Victoria Regia (water lily) is Guyana’s national flower and was discovered by German Botanist Robert Schomburgk in 1837.
 It is also represented in the Guyana coat of arms.

 The National Flower of Holland (The Netherlands) is the tulip.
-However, the tulip is admired all over the world and is often found in bouquets for home vases.
+However, the tulip is admired worldwide and is often found in bouquets for home vases.

 The National Flower of Honduras is the Orchid.
 The orchid replaced the rose as the official national flower in 1969.